LycaniteGroup/pld-gen-tool/README.md

 ## Install

-Before doing anything you have to install the required dependencies by running **install.sh**
+Before doing anything you have to install to install python3 then install the required dependencies by running **install.sh**

 ```shell
 chmod +x ./install.sh